scjx123/ip/docs/DeveloperGuide.md

 Step 4: Navigate to your home folder and type  **‘java -jar domnus.jar’**\

 2. Switching between Fancy and CLI
+Test case: `Fancy`
+Expected: Switches to fancy mode of display
+Test case: `Plain`
+Expected: Switches to plain mode of display
+Test case
-3. Focusing between different list
+4. Focusing between different list
 	3.1 Test case: `focus mod`
 		   Expected : Shows the current list you are focused on.
 No list will be shown.
 	3.2 Other incorrect focus commands to try: `focus 0` , `focus what?`, ... (focus on non-existent list) Expected : Error message due to invalid command.

-4. List all Modules/Task
+5. List all Modules/Task
 Test case: `focus mod` -> `list`
 	Expected: Shows the list of modules.
 	Test case: `focus task` -> `list`
 	Expected: Shows the current list of task.

-5. Find all modules available
+6. Find all modules available
 Test case: `focus mod` -> `find Engin`
 Expected: Shows the list of available modules with keyword 'Engin' Test case:  `focus mod` -> `find 2113`
-Expected: Shows the list of modules with keyword '2113' Test case: Shows
+Expected: Shows the list of modules with keyword '2113' Test case:

 7. Add Modules and Task
 	5.1 Add modules
 	5.2 Add task
 	5.3 Add task to modules
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjYwNjE4NDExLDExNzg3ODQ0MF19
+eyJoaXN0b3J5IjpbLTIxMjU0NDE1MTIsMTE3ODc4NDQwXX0=
 -->